envi/olesia-khomchyn.github.io/docs/Envi_OData_Examples.md

       return JsonConvert.DeserializeObject(await response.Content.ReadAsStringAsync());
     }
 ```
+!!! note

+    It is strongly recommended to omit unexpected values in response while building integrations.

 ## <span style="color: #F05D30">New entity creation</span>
 To add a new entity using Envi API, do the following: